rodneyshupe/Cookbook/Recipes/Sides/SesamePepperBeanSprouts.rst

 ----------

 1. Mix sesame seeds, salt, and black pepper in a small bowl; set aside.
-2. Cook bean sprouts in a large pot of boiling salted water until soft but not mushy, 3-4 minutes.
-Drain well.
-Transfer to a medium bowl.
-   Add sesame oil; toss to coat.
-Season with sesame mixture and gochugaru.
+2. Cook bean sprouts in a large pot of boiling salted water until soft but not mushy, 3-4 minutes; drain well and transfer to a medium bowl.
+Add sesame oil and toss to coat, then season with the sesame mixture and gochugaru.